emre5355/tvheadend-build/README.md

 We are interested in any maintainer(s) who wishes to set up the following:

-* Official RPM auto builds for Centos, Fedora, etc
+* RPM auto builds for Centos, Fedora, etc
-* Official ARM builds for Rpi2, Odroid-C1, etc
+* ARM builds for Rpi2, Odroid-C1, etc
-* Official Debian builds, for Intel `x86_64` architecture

 ***Note:*** We can only justifty supporting platforms which are *sufficiently popular at this time*.
 Meaning that the overall user demand should clearly exceed the cost of setting up, running & maintaining a reliable automated builds system.